 Traditionally passed down through the male line, many Congolese women have recently begun donning designer suits and becoming ‘sapeuses’.
 Le Sape is growing followers across central Africa with its exuberance and freedom of expression.

-Editor’s Note: We discovered Zaidi’s series when he was selected as a finalist in this year’s LensCulture Portrait Awards.
-Be sure to check out all the images by other other winners and finalists here.
+Editor’s Note: We discovered Zaidi’s series when he was selected as a finalist in the LensCulture Portrait Awards 2019.